ABCCC Logo

 Nice site.
 I began my association with the squadron in Sep 1990 as a member of the support contingent from Tinker that stood up with the genesis of the ABCCC III.
 I was accompanied by then Capt Dave Tuteral and SSgt Phil Stencil.
 As QOT&E was getting spun up, a certain Iraqi dictator decided to annex Kuwait.
 The test turned into a blur and we arrived in theater two days prior to kick-off the "festivities" with two new capsules, three crews, a couple of top-notch support contractors from Unisys (Fred and Jim), and us three stragglers from s'Tinker.

 I'll never forget the first night of DS ... we had stashed our chem gear in the aircrew life support equipment tent ... and it magically disappered when we thought we needed it most!
-Turned out the LS troops found the unaccounted for bags and removed them.
+Turned out the LS troops found the unaccounted four bags and removed them.
 Pucker factor went sky-high for a few minutes until we stumbled across the LS troops and they steered us to our gear.

 That's just one of many great memories I have of my extended time associated with this great group of men and women.
 (I PCS'd to Keesler to be a member of the newly formed SC shop in Oct '91 to work for Lt Col Don Ruth, and then PCS'd as a member of the SATAF and initial cadre for the squadron when they moved to D-M.